ahmed1212212/PubChmAPIQ/README.md

-# PubChmAPI Library
+# PubChmAPIQ Library

 ## Overview

 ### Introduction

-The **PubChmAPI** Python package simplifies interaction with the PubChem database via the PUG-REST API.
+The **PubChmAPIQ** Python package simplifies interaction with the PubChem database via the PUG-REST API.
 Unlike traditional wrappers with hard-coded functions, PubChmAPI uses dynamic metaprogramming to generate endpoints, ensuring full coverage of the PubChem schema.
 It handles URL generation, automatic batching, and throttling to provide a seamless data retrieval experience.

 ---

 ## Naming Convention

-Functions in **PubChmAPI** follow a strict semantic naming convention to eliminate ambiguity:
+Functions in **PubChmAPIQ** follow a strict semantic naming convention to eliminate ambiguity:

 `domain_identifier_get_operation_option`